How To Master The Art Of Champagne Sabering Perfectly? January 19 2016

 Champagne sabering or also known as sabrage is a piece of art and execution that cuts the lip of the bottle of champagne using a champagne sabre.
 Unlike the typical way of uncorking the bottle by which you have to use a cork screw, a special sabre or sword designed exclusively to make the execution perfect.
-These champagne swords or champagne sabers are especially made not to cut meat or for thrusting.
+These champagne swords or champagne sabers are specially made not to cut meat or for thrusting.
 They are only intended for champagne sabering thus the blade does not have any sharp edge.
 It is not recommended when doing this one of a kind performance to use only this tool and not your typical knives found in your kitchen.

 Now, you don’t need to be one of the bravest men of Napoleon.
 All you need is the proper technique and the right tool in order to make the execution perfect.
 Of course, practice makes the performance perfect.